gorhill/uBlock/README.md

 #### Firefox / Firefox for Android

-[Firefox Add-ons web site](https://addons.mozilla.org/firefox/addon/ublock-origin/), or install manually by downloading the latest [uBlock0.firefox.xpi](https://github.com/gorhill/uBlock/releases) file, and by dragging the downloaded `xpi` file to your add-on page.
+[Firefox Add-ons web site](https://addons.mozilla.org/firefox/addon/ublock-origin/).
+There is also a development version if you want to test uBlock Origin with the latest changes: see [_uBlock Origin Version History_](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/versions/)

 Of interest: [Deploying uBlock Origin for Firefox with CCK2 and Group Policy](http://decentsecurity.com/ublock-for-firefox-deployment/).